kukua/concava-connector-mqtt/README.md

 # MQTT Connector

-> MQTT connector for converting sensor data to a binary payload and forwarding it to ConCaVa.
+> MQTT connector for converting sensor data into a binary payload and forwarding it to ConCaVa.

 ## Installation